Morristown UFO hoax: Hoax

-Initial explanations and hoax theories
+Initial explanations

 Before Rudy and Russo came forward, there had been many different explanations for the lights.
 These included extraterrestrial craft, supernatural and/or spiritual phenomena, helicopters carrying cargo, a surveillance blimp, a secret military project, or an elaborate hoax.

 The Morristown police department had stated the lights were most likely road flares attached to helium balloons, although witnesses and many other Morris County residents did not agree with this claim.
 "We are reasonably certain, from what we were able to observe," Morristown Police Lt.
 James Cullen told the Bergen Record, "...that they were red flares attached to a balloon."

 Reporters from News 12 NJ contacted Peter Davenport who has been director of the National UFO Reporting Center since 1994.
 By telephone he told News 12 NJ that the Federal Aviation Administration (FAA) requires aircraft to have a single red light on the left tip of the wing.
 He did not believe it was an aircraft.
 In addition to serving as the director of the National UFO Reporting Center, Davenport has served as the director of investigations for the Washington Chapter of the Mutual UFO Network.

 One source had speculated that the red lights may have been sky lanterns released during a celebration.